Guides

 • Linen blends

-Remnants bins at Spotlight or independent fabric shops often carry $5–$15 AUD per metre pieces.
-That’s where most beginners experiment without pressure.
+These fabrics hold their shape and behave predictably.
+Remnant bins at Spotlight or independent fabric shops often carry pieces in the $5–$15 AUD per metre range—that’s where most beginners experiment without the pressure of wasting expensive fabric.

 5. Cutting Tools: Scissors, Rotary Cutters and Mats

-• Fabric shears (primary tool)
+• Fabric shears – your primary tool

-• Rotary cutter (optional)
+• Rotary cutter – optional, but useful later

 Tool Type Cost (AUD) Best Use Case Long-Term Value